11 LGBTQ+ Family Planning Terms You Should Know

 What is an egg donor?

-An egg donor is a person who donates eggs to help create a pregnancy for another person(s).
-Like a sperm donor, sometimes egg donors are known and other times, they’re anonymous.
-You can choose which type of relationship or connection you want to have with your future child's egg donor by selecting open or anonymous donors.
+An egg donor is someone who chooses to donate their eggs to help create a pregnancy for another person(s).
+Like a sperm donor, egg donors can be either "known" or de-identified (anonymous).
+Consider what sort of connection you want to have (and want your child to have) with the egg donor as you move through the process.

 What is a surrogate?